galasa-dev/galasa.dev/src/markdown-pages/highlights.md

 - You can now create Galasa projects and build and compile Galasa test code using Gradle version 8.
 For more information, see the `Upgrading tests to compile using Gradle version 8` section in the [Upgrading](docs/upgrading) documentation to understand the changes you need to make.

+- You can set terminal size within Gherkin tests (previously only available in Java tests) and use Scenario Outlines

+- Galasa Web UI is updated

+- Various defect fixes

 - Various documentation updates

 <details>
 <summary><b>0.35.0 - Release Highlights</b></summary>